b4dtR1p/first_app/README.md

-== README
+== Ruby on Rails First App

-This README would normally document whatever steps are necessary to get the application up and running.
+This is the first application made in RoR by me

 Things you may want to cover: